QuantEcon/lecture-python.myst/lectures/newton_method.md

 The result is very close to the ground truth but still slightly different.

-We can increase the precision of the floating point and restrict the tolerance to obtain a more accurate approximation
+We can increase the precision of the floating point numbers and restrict the tolerance to obtain a more accurate approximation

 ```{code-cell} python3
 from jax.config import config; config.update("jax_enable_x64", True)